iamthelabhras/wprbify/README.md

 This script utilizes the following Python libraries:

-- `spotipy`: Provides a convenient interface to interact with Spotify's Web API.
+- `spotipy` [(docs)](https://spotipy.readthedocs.io): Provides a convenient interface to interact with Spotify's Web API.
 It allows the script to search for tracks, create playlists, & access other music-related information from your Spotify account.

-- `beautifulsoup4`: A powerful library used for web scraping.
+- `beautifulsoup4` [(docs)](https://tedboy.github.io/bs4_doc/): A powerful library used for web scraping.
 It allows the script to extract track information from the HTML content of the WPRB playlist page or a locally saved HTML file.

-- `inflection`: A library that provides utilities for English word inflection.
+- `inflection` [(docs)](https://inflection.readthedocs.io/en/latest/): A library that provides utilities for English word inflection.
 It is used to correctly format track names & artist names when searching for tracks on Spotify.

-- `termcolor`: Adds color to text output in the terminal, making it easier to distinguish different elements of the script's output.
+- `termcolor` [(docs)](https://pypi.org/project/termcolor/): Adds color to text output in the terminal, making it easier to distinguish different elements of the script's output.

-- `tqdm`: A fast & extensible library for progress bars.
+- `tqdm` [(docs)](https://tqdm.github.io/): A fast & extensible library for progress bars.
 It is used to display progress bars during the track search process, making it more interactive & visually appealing.

-- `tabulate`: A library that helps to create ASCII tables.
+- `tabulate` [(docs)](https://pypi.org/project/tabulate/): A library that helps to create ASCII tables.
 It is used to format the tabulated list of search results, making it easier for the user to review & select tracks from the command line.

-- `prettytable`: Another library for creating ASCII tables.
+- `prettytable` [(docs)](https://pypi.org/project/prettytable/): Another library for creating ASCII tables.
 It is used to generate a neatly formatted table of tracks that were not found in Spotify or were skipped during the search process.

-- `requests`: Used to send HTTP requests & handle responses.
+- `requests` [(docs)](https://pypi.org/project/requests/): Used to send HTTP requests & handle responses.
 It is used in the web scraping process to fetch the HTML content of the WPRB playlist page.

 These libraries must be installed on your machine in order for WPRBify to run properly.
 You can install them in one go from the command line via: